zendertv/zender-docs/EMBED.md

 Both targetId and channelId will be provided to you on the creation of your Zender account.
 They can also be found through the Zender admin console.

 ### Zender Lobby mechanism
-By default when no streams are public there will nothing to see.
+By default no streams are public and there will be nothing to see.
 You can change this behaviour by creating a *lobby* stream : this stream will be active when no other streams are public.
-The player will switch from lobby and back when another stream becomes public
+The Player will switch from lobby and back when another stream becomes public.

 ## Example Code
 Create a `div` element, which will act as a wrapper and add the zender `iframe` into it.